-We tested the connection at the main network switch and found download speeds of 90.5 Mbps and upload speeds of 104 Mbps, latency of 26 ms, and jitter of 157 ms. We note that the speeds are close to the promised speeds but that the latency and jitter are higher than what would be expected in a symmetrical business-grade fiber connection and may pose problems if Geer increases its use of two-way video and other latency-sensitive applications.
+We tested the connection at the main network switch and found speeds of 90.5 Mbps downstream and 104 Mbps upstream, latency of 26 ms, and jitter of 157 ms. We note that the speeds are close to the promised speeds but that the latency and jitter are higher than what would be expected in a symmetrical business-grade fiber connection and may pose problems if Geer increases its use of two-way video and other latency-sensitive applications.